kfahn22/L-System-Pattern-Generator/supershape.md

 # Supershape

 These images were all created with the supershape, which is the most versatile of the curves.
 It also has the most parameters.
-Here are some basic rules of thumb on how to change to parameters to yield different shapes.

-m determines the number of sides m = 0 => circle m = 4 => square
-The parameters a (x direction) and b (y direction) scale the shape.
-The parameters n1 (both x and y directions), n2 (y direction), and n3 (x direction) affect the curviture of the shape.
-A number < 1 leads to a concave shape (bowed-in), while a number > 1 leads to a convex shape (bowed-outward).
+The parameter m determines the number of sides, with m=0 resulting in a circle and m = 4 yielding a roundish square.
+The best way to figure out how the parameters effect the shape is to set the rule-set to "none" and play around with the parameters.

 ## 🌄 Changing the Supershape Parameters